Modern pesticides are supplied in a number of

 with dust formulations is they are difficult to

-pre-mixed and you don't need a separate sprayer.
+pre-mixed and you don't need a separate pump sprayer.

-Aerosols are relatively expensive, however, on a per
+Aerosols are very expensive, however, on a per

 volume basis and so are best used only for small